 2. Provide a service that is equitable and accessible to all.

-Like private bikes, skateboards and scooters, shared micro-mobility services allow people to.
+Like private bikes, skateboards and scooters, shared micro-mobility services allow people to move around the urban core much faster than other transportation modes.
 And because most of the shared vehicles are electric, they allow people with reduced physical ability to benefit from a fast and convenient way to make short trips.
 They can also spare people from the cost of investing in a personal vehicle.

 In order to serve its communities equitably, the City of San Jose requires operators to make 20 percent of their services available in Communities of Concerns, census tracts with a concentration of both minority and low-income households.With the kick-off in January of its Access and Mobility Plan — a draft framework of transportation directives for the next three decades — the city has the opportunity to rethink the modes it wants to incentivize for all users and the strategies for doing so.

-Micro-mobility could play an important role in the places where transit service will be cut as part of the Santa Clara Valley Transportation Authority’s.
+Micro-mobility could play an important role in the places where transit service will be cut as part of the Santa Clara Valley Transportation Authority’s New Transit Service Plan.
 We see an opportunity for the city and VTA to partner to better serve communities whose transit service will be impacted by the plan.

 3. Prioritize public and private investments that will benefit multiple environmentally friendly transportation modes.